valory-xyz/open-autonomy/docs/index.md

 <figure markdown>
 ![](./images/centralized_decentralized_world.svg)
-<figcaption>The Valory Stack allows to develop decentralized, off-chain {{agent_service}}s that are crypto-economically secure</figcaption>
+<figcaption>The Valory Stack allows to develop decentralized, off-chain agent services that are crypto-economically secure</figcaption>
 </figure>

-{{agent_service}}s go beyond simple, purely reactive applications (like traditional smart contracts) and can show complex, proactive behaviours that contain off-chain logic without giving up on decentralization.
+Agent services go beyond simple, purely reactive applications (like traditional smart contracts) and can show complex, proactive behaviours that contain off-chain logic without giving up on decentralization.
+Examples include, but are not limited to, triggering specific actions on external events, or even executing complex machine learning models.

 ## How It Works